What is a brand?

 What are brand guidelines?

-Han-Son has led a number of global brand programmes for the likes of Unilever, P&G, and also led on the largest re-brand in UK history at The Co-operative.
-He advises a number of startups on their branding and marketing, and also runs the daddilife website and community for the modern day dad.
+Han-Son has led a number of global brand programmes for the likes of Unilever, and P&G, and also led the largest re-brand in UK history at The Co-operative.
+He advises a number of startups on their branding and marketing, and also runs the daddilife website and community for the modern-day dad.
 He places great emphasis on having the right brand guidelines – whether your business is big or small.

 Does branding create trust?